 *Recorded and mixed the 2016 Gregory Porter Take Me To The Alley.

-*Ten (10) Grammy awards for producing and mixing including a 2016 win for John Scofield’s Past Present and a 2013 win for Gregory Porter’s Liquid Spirit.
-Liquid Spirit has sold over 1mm copies sold worldwide!
+*Twelve (12) Grammy awards for producing and mixing including Gregory Porter’s Liquid Spirit with over 1mm copies sold worldwide!

 * Mixed Australian artist Missy Higgins’ 10x platinum release, The Sound Of White and her most recent album, OZ!,

-* Co-Produced (with Norah), recorded and mixed Norah Jones’ “Don’t Know Why” single from her debut album which sold over 22 million units worldwide and recorded and mixed her second album, Come Away With Me, which sold 11 million units worldwide,
+* Co-Produced (with Norah), recorded and mixed Norah Jones’ “Don’t Know Why” single from her debut album, Feels Like Home, which sold over 22 million units worldwide and recorded and mixed her second album, Come Away With Me, which sold 11 million units worldwide,

 * Recorded and mixed Sophisticated Ladies by the Charlie Haden Quartet West feat. vocalists Renee Fleming, Norah Jones, Cassandra Wilson, Melody Gardot, Diana Krall and Ruth Cameron,